Fatir-Mehdi/Vehicle_Stability_System/README.md

 ## Importance of the Project

 This project underscores the critical role of Electronic Stability Control (ESC) and related systems (ABS, ASR, ESP) in enhancing vehicle safety and control.
 By simulating real-world conditions and faults, the project provides valuable insight into how these systems prevent skidding, maintain stability, and assist drivers in emergencies.
-The hands-on experience with diagnostics and stability control systems equips students with practical knowledge applicable to automotive safety, diagnostics, and repair, preparing them for real-world applications in the automotive industry.
+The hands-on experience with diagnostics and stability control systems equips us with practical knowledge applicable to automotive safety, diagnostics, and repair, preparing us for real-world applications in the automotive industry.

 ## Conclusion